DO NOT SHARE SOCIALMEDIA.ORG HEALTH CONTENT WITH ANYONE OUTSIDE OF SOCIALMEDIA.ORG HEALTH. EVER.

 Investigations and expulsions are handled with complete discretion.
 All of this is handled at the staff level.
 We will never ask members to judge other members.

-- We immediately shut down access for all members from the member organization.
+- We immediately shut down access for all representatives from the member company.

-- We investigate the possible violation thoroughly, including digital records and discussions with the Organization Chair, the offending individual, and others who may have been involved.
+- We investigate the possible violation thoroughly, including digital records and discussions with the Company Chair, the offending individual, and others who may have been involved.

-- The offending member must give us a high level of confidence that there will be no further incidents, or they will be removed from SocialMedia.org Health.
-The member must make substantial effort to undo the damage.
+- The offending representative must give us a high level of confidence that there will be no further incidents, or they will be removed from SocialMedia.org Health.
+The member must make substantial effort to undo the damage and inform all recipients of confidential material about the situation.

-- We require written assurances that their team understands and agrees to the confidentiality policies.
+- We reach an understanding of the confidentiality policies and receive written assurances that their team understands and agrees to the policies.

-- If there is any question or concern, the entire member organization will be ejected from SocialMedia.org Health without notice or refund.
+- If there is any question or lingering concern, the entire member company will be ejected from SocialMedia.org Health without notice or refund.

 - Only when we are fully confident that there is no further problem will we re-establish access.